 The office was shut down for seven weeks by the State of Texas due to the Coronavirus pandemic.
 I came up to see emergencies as needed.
 It was crazy, during the closure about 80% of the patients I saw were not patients of this office.
 They were new patients that either did not have a dentist or they could not reach their regular dentist during the forced shut down.

-We have been open for several weeks for teeth cleaning and all dental procedures.
+We are open for teeth cleaning and all dental procedures.
 With the seven-week shutdown there is a HUGE backlog of patients.
 Furthermore, the new emergency administrative procedures hamper our ability to see a full schedule of patients.
-Currently, we are only operating at about 65% capacity.
+Currently, we are only operating at about 85% capacity.
 These extra administrative procedures are in response to Governor Abbot’s Executive Order GA 19.
 Once this emergency order terminates then my office can go back to full capacity and normal operations.
 I ask that you have patience with use as we try to get everyone in for their dental and cleaning appointment.
 I apologize for the patients that have been rescheduled.
 We have always valued our patients time.
 That is why this office has never double-booked patients.

 Dentistry has NEVER been a hot spot for disease transmissions.
 Dental offices are leaders in sterilization and infection control.